dart-league/dart-sass/README.md

   - sass
 ```

-After adding the transformer all your `.sass` and `.scss` files will be automatically transformed to
+After adding the transformer, all your `.sass` and `.scss` files will be automatically transformed to
 corresponding `.css` files.

 If your main file imports other files you will need to add the option `include_paths`,